ember-learn/guides-source/guides/v3.4.0/tutorial/deploying.md

 surge dist funny-name.surge.sh
 ```

-Note we are building with the google maps api key as shown above for UNIX platforms.
+Note we are building with the Google maps API key as shown above for UNIX platforms.
 For windows you will need to set the variable according the example in the previous section.

 ## Servers